PaddlePaddle/Research/NLP/Dialogue-PLATO/README.md

 Jul.
 9, 2020: We are opening [PLATO-2](https://github.com/PaddlePaddle/Knover/tree/master/plato-2), a large-scale generative model with latent space for open-domain dialogue systems.

 Nov.
-14, 2019: Support new APIs in paddlepaddle 1.6.0 (model files in the link have been updated accordingly), multi-GPU training and decoding strategy of top-k sampling.
+14, 2019: Support new APIs in paddlepaddle 1.6 (model files in the link have been updated accordingly), multi-GPU training and decoding strategy of top-k sampling.
 Release our baseline model `PLATO w/o latent`.

 ## Requirements
 ```
 - python >= 3.6
-- paddlepaddle >= 1.6.0 and < 1.7.0
+- paddlepaddle == 1.6.1
 - numpy
 - nltk
 - tqdm